apache/servicemix3/samples/loan-broker/README.txt

 To run this sample, launch the following commands: mvn install jbi:projectDeploy

+To test this sample, launch the following commands: ant run

 For more information on this example please see http://incubator.apache.org/servicemix/loan-broker-bpel.html